cjmerzbacher/understanding-systems-code/differentialequations.md

 # TO DO

 - [ ] Central dogma figure
-- [ ] Graph of evolution over time (interactive with sliders for K, C)
+- [x] Graph of evolution over time (interactive with sliders for K, C)
-- [ ] Graph of evolution over time with autoregulation and decay
+- [x] Graph of evolution over time with autoregulation and decay
+- [ ] Adjust parameters and units so makes sense relative to literature values